 Last Updated on November 30, 2022 by Diane Hoffmaster

 I have some friends whose Christmas trees look like they belong in a magazine.
 If that's your thing, more power to you...however I prefer my messy, cluttered tree filled with macaroni angles and children's handprint ornaments!
 Over the years, we have made a ton of easy handmade Christmas ornaments.

 I have unique ornaments on my tree from their days in preschool.
 I even have Christmas ornaments on there from when *I* was a kid!
 Since my kids aren't getting too crafty anymore now that they are teens, I decided to make a few tree memories of my own this year.

 Maybe they will hang on my kid's Christmas trees one day when they move out on their own.
 Once you decorate your tree with a few handmade ornaments, put on a Christmas movie and dive into the homemade caramel.
 Tis the season to make memories and bask in the beauty of the season!

 Easy Handmade Christmas Ornaments

-You will need about 12 to 18 inches of ribbon per ornament.
-Hot glue one end, wrap, hot glue again when it is wrapped to your satisfaction.
+- You will need about 12 to 18 inches of ribbon per ornament.
+Hot glue one end, wrap, and hot glue again when it is wrapped to your satisfaction.
 Trim off the remaining ribbon.